Senator Tom Cotton Attacks &Pizza For Supporting Abortion Access and Making "Lousy" Pizza

 Cotton’s office tells Washingtonian that he won’t try to have &pizza removed from its outpost in the Rayburn House Office Building, “because he believes in letting companies set their own policies and face ridicule for those policies.”

-So far, &pizza, which is usually quick to capitalize on any moment it lands in the cultural zeitgeist (see Hallway Pizza Guy), has yet to respond publicly.
-Previously, though, Lastoria explained his decision to sign the letter “standing up for reproductive health care” on Twitter:
+Previously, Lastoria also explained his decision to sign the letter “standing up for reproductive health care” on Twitter:

 You can’t claim to be a people first company if you don’t support equality in the workplace.
 Standing up for reproductive health care is supporting equality in the workplace.
 That’s why I’m proud to sign this letter. https://t.co/ysUkUtPUxH #DontBanEquality

-Note: This story has been updated with additional comment from Tom Cotton’s office and new tweets from Lastoria.